-You can find our 3 Chapman’s zebra – Sarah, Ziga and Luna, over in the African savannah along with our wildebeest and nyala.
+You can find our 4 Chapman’s zebra – Sarah, Ziga, Luna and Layla, over in the African savannah along with our wildebeest and nyala.

 A subspecies of the plains zebra, Chapman’s zebras are native to savannah habitats across southern Africa.